medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 Unit tests are defined in a YAML file inside a `tests` folder in each `model` group folder.
 The input format of choice is CSV using fixtures, defined in `/test/fixture` folder.

-The following image shows the content in `/models/contacts/tests/contacts.yml` file showing the test to validate transformation and data integrity for `contact` model.
+The code block below is an extract from the `/models/contacts/tests/contacts.yml` file containing the test to validate transformation and data integrity for the `contact` model.
 {{< figure src="contact-unit-test.png" link="contact-unit-test.png" class=" center col-16 col-lg-12" >}}

 The following images shows the content of the input fixtures.